How To Use A Wall Of Water To Extend The Growing Season

 The hori hori, also known as the Japanese digging knife, is an old tool that's getting a lot of new attention.
 While most Western gardeners may not have heard of it, it seems that everyone who does falls in love.
 Learn more about using a hori hori knife here.

 Correctly choosing and using shovels in the garden is important.
 Choosing the right type of shovel for the job will help you work more effectively and avoid injuries.
 It will also provide better results for your garden.
 This article will help make your selection easier.

 Garden tools, like other tools, help us do tasks more easily.
 For instance, if your landscape abounds with deciduous trees, you need a leaf rake, not to be confused with a garden rake.
 There are different types of leaf rakes available, so click here to learn more about them.

 When it comes to using garden shears, choosing the right pair is essential.
-Unfortunately, selecting from the many different kinds of shears on the market these days can be overwhelming, especially if you aren?t sure exactly what type you need.
+Unfortunately, selecting from the many different kinds of shears on the market these days can be overwhelming, especially if you aren't sure exactly what type you need.
 This article will help.

-While not exactly the most fascinating subject in gardening to read about, hoses are a necessity to all gardeners.
+While not exactly the most fascinating subject in gardening to read about, hoses are a necessity for all gardeners.
 Hoses are tools and, as with any task, it is important to select the proper tool for the job.
 Learn about different types of garden hoses here.

-It?s not surprising that sorting through the many different types of hand pruners can be mind-boggling, but it?s important to choose the best tool for the job.
+It's not surprising that sorting through the many different types of hand pruners can be mind-boggling, but it's important to choose the best tool for the job.
 Knowing when to use them and using appropriate pruners makes the job easier.
 Learn more here.